top of page

 The basics for people curious about animal spirituality, companioning interspecies relationships, and supporting humans through the loss of an animal.

-View program content
+View course content

 Sept - Nov

-Tools of Animal Chaplaincy Certificate Program
+Tools of Animal Chaplaincy Course

-View program content
+View course content

 Sept - Feb